 We analyse many genetic locations in a paternity test.
 A person possesses two (of many possible) alleles at each genetic location.
-We identify the alleles by numbers.
-As a result, this looks like a list of 2 columns of numbers for each person.
+We identify the alleles by numbers and produce a list of two columns of numbers for each person.
 These ‘numbers’ come from the parents at conception.
 One comes from the mother and one from the father.

-Next, we list the DNA profiles of biological parents together.
-From this, one of the child’s alleles (numbers) will match up with a number from the mother’s sample.
-The other should match up with an allele from the father’s sample.
+Next, we list the DNA profiles of biological parents together by location.
+From this, the child’s alleles will match up with the mother's, while the other should match up with an allele from the biological father.

 Locations where there is NO match will exclude a person as a biological father.
 This is because it is only possible to pass on to your off-spring the alleles which you have in your own DNA profile.

-So, the analysis time needed in the lab for the Paternity DNA Test is three working days*.
+The analysis time needed in the lab for the paternity DNA test is three to four working days*.
 We will always endeavour to get the results to you as quickly as possible.
-However, during Covid-19 restrictions, turn-around times may be longer.

 *Quoted lead-times are based on from when samples are booked onto the laboratory system.
 Also, quoted lead-times do not apply when issues arise from documents or samples provided that do not meet our quality guidelines.